-Pending final approval, we anticipate offering the following courses through Haifa University, for credit which should transfer back to US colleges and universities:
+We anticipate offering the following course through the University of Haifa, for credit which should transfer back to US colleges and universities:

-The Mediterranean Field Program: On-site Methods and Techniques in Field Archaeology
+Kabri Archaeological Field School: Methods and Techniques in Field Archaeology (3 credits)

 The Mediterranean Field Program at Tel Kabri aims to introduce the student to archaeological field experience, using the site of Tel Kabri, the western Galilee, and the larger region of Israel.
 This course in particular will train the student in the methods and techniques of modern field archaeology.
 The aim is to enable the student to acquire and develop the skills required for proper excavation and recording.
 Emphasis is placed on basic field technique and strategy, stratigraphical analysis, documentation, and chronological tools.
 These skills will be taught not only in the lecture hall, but also in the field as well.

 1. Tel Kabri, History and Excavations (2 hours)

 2. Biblical Archaeology: A Very Brief Introduction (2 hours)

 3. Introduction to the Middle Bronze Age in Israel (2 hours)

 5. Frescoes in the Aegean and Eastern Mediterranean (2 hours)

 9. Collection and processing of zooarchaeological finds workshop (4 hours)

 The classes will be tuaght during each session of the excavation (three and a half weeks), 3-4 times a week, in the afternoons.